ethanwu10/testutil/README.md

 ![test results](doc/img/demoTestSort.png)

-Note that in Java, it is necessary to explicitly write the types of the functions passed to `join` (notice that you must use Kotlin's `Function1`); in Kotlin, type inference can successfully infer without explicit type arguments.
+Note that in Java, it is necessary to explicitly write the type argument to `join`, which is the return value of the transformer functions (otherwise Java gives up on inference and declares that the return type is `Object`); in Kotlin, type inference can successfully infer without explicit type arguments.

 In Java, the single-argument form of `join` is used in combination with an